SrGMC/tu-aca-project/report/report.md

 ## Comparison

 First, we must describe the predictors we are going to use for comparison and we must take into account their descriptions when analyzing the results.
-The predictors used are the following:
+The predictors used are the following, sorted by their year of appearance:

 1. **Local**: The Local branch predictor was introduced in 1991 by T. Y. Yeh and  Y. N. Patt. in which the history of a recent branch is used to address a pattern table with saturating counters that predict a branch outcome.
 2. **Agree**: This branch predictor was introduced in June 1997 by E. Sprangle, R. S. Chappell, M. Alsup, and Y. N. Patt and is designed to improve a common issue in local branch predictors, where negative interference by different branches occur.